Grimo0/trijamGiga2021/README.md

 - Execute the task `Pack textures`
 - Press F5 to launch the game in debug or use the command bar buttons (see below)

+# Distribution

+- Install Butler as described here : https://itch.io/docs/butler/installing.html
+- Change `_GAME_NAME_` in .vscode/tasks.json
+- Add it to your path
+- Execute the Redist task then the Butler dx one

 ## Tools and optionnal setup

 - Visual Studio Code Command bar (id: gsppvo.vscode-commandbar) is recommended.